The Voice of Germany season 15: Coaches

 In April 2025, ProSieben and Sat.1 announced that all four coaches from the previous season; Mark Forster, Yvonne Catterfeld, Kamrad, and Samu Haber; would depart the panel for the upcoming fifteenth season.
 This marks the third season to have all coaches from the previous panel replaced, following season 13 and 14.
 On 20 April 2025, it was announced that previous coaches Rea Garvey, duo Michi & Smudo, Nico Santos, and Shirin David will return as coaches for their eighth, sixth, third, and second seasons, respectively.
-This marks the first time since the second season that there has not been a new coach.

 On 19 August 2025, it was announced that Calum Scott would be featured as a coach for the "Comeback Stage", which was last present in season 11.

 Hosts

 Both Thore Schölermann and Melissa Khalaj returned as hosts from last season.